AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 an object of type :ada:`T` is created, giving package :ada:`P` full control over initialization of objects.

-Ideally, limited and non-limited types should be just the same, except for the essential difference: you can't copy limited objects (and there's no language-defined equality operator).
+Ideally, limited and nonlimited types should be just the same, except for the essential difference: you can't copy limited objects (and there's no language-defined equality operator).
 By allowing functions and aggregates for limited types, we're very close to this goal.